-- Heat 1 Tbsp of olive oil, and add the diced onion.
+- Heat 1 tablespoon of olive oil, and add the diced onion.
 Sauté for 2-3 minutes, until just translucent.1 tablespoon extra virgin olive oil, 1 large onion

 - Add the garlic, carrots, and celery, and sauté for about 5 minutes, stirring frequently, until the vegetables are starting to soften and just take on a golden hue.1 cup diced carrot, 3 cloves garlic, 1 cup diced celery

 - Seal the lid, and set to manual pressure cooking on high pressure for 25 minutes.
 It will take about 15 minutes to come up to pressure.